richardogundele/chariot-ai-command-center/README.md

 # Chariot Project - a digital marketing platform (RESULT AS A SERVICE)

 ## What is Chariot?
 Chariot is an AI-powered Result-as-a-Service platform that automates the full lifecycle of Facebook and Instagram ad campaigns.
-It generates ad creatives, launches campaigns, tracks performance, and delivers real marketing results with minimal input—so users can focus on outcomes, not the process.
+It generates ad creatives, launches campaigns, tracks performance, and delivers real marketing results with minimal input so users can focus on outcomes, not the process.

 ⚙️ How It Works